camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 :::warning

-For the **failback** procedure, your recreated region mustn't contain any active Camunda 8 deployments or leftover persistent volumes related to Camunda 8 or its Elasticsearch instance.
+For the **failback** procedure, your recreated region cannot contain any active Camunda 8 deployments or leftover persistent volumes related to Camunda 8 or its Elasticsearch instance.
 You must start from a clean slate and not bring old data from the lost region, as states may have diverged.

 :::

 The following procedures are building on top of the work done in the [AWS setup guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) about deploying Camunda 8 to two Kubernetes clusters in different regions.
-We assume you have your own copy of the [c8-multi-region](https://github.com/camunda/c8-multi-region) repository and previously done changes in the `camunda-values.yml` to adjust them to your setup.
+We assume you have your own copy of the [c8-multi-region](https://github.com/camunda/c8-multi-region) repository and previously completed changes in the `camunda-values.yml` to adjust them to your setup.

-Please ensure to have followed the point in [deploy Camunda 8 to the clusters](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) to have Camunda 8 installed and configured for a dual-region setup.
+Ensure you have followed [deploy Camunda 8 to the clusters](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) to have Camunda 8 installed and configured for a dual-region setup.

 ### Environment prerequisites

-Please ensure to have followed the point in [environment prerequisites](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#environment-prerequisites) to have the general environment variables setup already.
+Ensure you have followed [environment prerequisites](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#environment-prerequisites) to have the general environment variables set up already.

-We will try to refrain from always mentioning both possible scenarios (losing either Region 0 or Region 1).
+We will try to refrain from always mentioning both possible scenarios (losing either region 0 or region 1).
 Instead, we generalized the commands and require you to do a one-time setup to configure environment variables to help execute the procedure based on the surviving and to be recreated region.

-Depending on which region you lost, select the correct tab below and export those environment variables to your terminal to make the procedure executions easier.
+Depending on which region you lost, select the correct tab below and export those environment variables to your terminal for a smoother procedure execution:

 <Tabs queryString="lost-region">
   <TabItem value="region-0-lost" label="Region 0 lost" default>